unChaz/sci-fi-5e/srd/classes/cleric.md

 When you use your Channel Divinity, you choose which effect to create.
 You must then finish a short or long rest to use your Channel Divinity again.

 Some Channel Divinity effects require saving throws.
-When you use such an effect from this class, the DC equals your cleric spell save DC.
+When you use such an effect from this class, the DC equals your cleric tek skill save DC.

 Beginning at 6th level, you can use your Channel